The program is forward-thinking, relevant and needed.

 “IoT is the new frontier,” says Dr. Alexander Pons, professor within the Electrical and Computer Engineering department.
 “You see so much cross-discipline success and the applications for the degree are numerous as the medical, transportation, and government sectors continually add new technology.”

 What exactly is IoT?
-Those unfamiliar with the tech world may not know that this is jargon for the network of smart devices like phones, voice-activated smart speakers, security systems, appliances, watches, cameras, or even medical equipment and wearables.
-This is a growing area outside of programming, engineering and hardware—it’s the complex web of communication between devices and how they link and work together to improve how we live, drive, heal, lose weight or remember to pick up milk at the store.
+This is jargon for the network of smart devices like phones, voice-activated smart speakers, security systems, appliances, watches, cameras, or even medical equipment and wearables.
+It’s the complex web of communication between devices and how they link and work together to improve how we live.

 Who’s hiring and for what?

-One area that’s hot includes the wearables industry, such as Fitbits® and heart monitors, and we’re only at the beginning of an industry that’s about to explode.
-Along those lines, about 20 billion IoT devices are projected to be used throughout the world in about five years, according to reports.
-With this device proliferation, the job market for graduates with specific IoT knowledge is projected to grow exponentially as forward-thinking companies are already looking precisely for trained individuals.
-In fact, the list of companies seeking IoT trained individuals reads like a who’s who of the Fortune 500—Amazon, IBM, HP, Honeywell, Cisco Systems.
+With about 20 billion IoT devices projected to be used around the world in about five years, the job market for graduates with specific IoT knowledge is projected to grow exponentially as well.
+Forward-thinking companies are already looking precisely for trained individuals.
+The list of companies seeking IoT trained individuals reads like a who’s who of the Fortune 500—Amazon, IBM, HP, Honeywell, Cisco Systems.
 The jobs they’re looking to fill?
 A small sampling of titles includes Embedded Engineer, IoT Hardware Engineer, IoT Software Engineer, and IoT Technical Architect.

 The need is there